erich666/McUsd/README.md

 Download this repository and then load the McUsd.usda file in the models directory into your favorite USD file viewer.

+The "Mc" is for Minecraft, not McDonalds.
+Though that's fine if you think the latter.
+I'd be happy if this file was served billions of times to help others.

 ## Goals

 The overarching goal is to help the community strive to give similar or the same renderings, as possible.
-Consistent interpretation of this material description benefits us all.
+Consistent interpretation of [the UsdPreviewSurface material description](https://graphics.pixar.com/usd/release/spec_usdpreviewsurface.html) benefits us all.
+While, as of August 2022, this description is still a "proposal," numerous companies have implemented it in their systems.

-This material test is aimed at a few elements:
+This material test file has a few purposes:
 * Help people implementing UsdPreviewSurface material viewers, providing some reasonably complex surfaces that can highlight common bugs.
 * Give examples in the human-readable USDA format to help understanding.
-* Note loose areas of the current specification, in anticipation of these being fully specified in time.
+* Note loose areas of the current specification, to help encourage these becoming fully specified.
 * Show the state of various implementations of UsdPreviewSurface, in order to determine areas where the specification is not yet followed.

 You're encouraged to move around the model and render from different viewpoints, to change the lights to suit you (an area where USD will someday have more physical lighting units, making interchange cleaner), and in general modify what you need.
 The model is first and foremost meant as a aid in testing and debugging UsdPreviewSurfaces.